Does Your Dog Sniff Too Much? Let him.February 17, 2021 2021-02-17 5:23

 For some dogs however, checking out the training location with their nose lets them focus on the learning after they are done.
 If it is possible to let your dog explore before your class, give it a try!

-Options for Sniffing Experiences
+Options for Sniffing Experiences for your Dog

 I personally really enjoy these walks.
 At least once a day I take my own dogs for a long sniff walk.
 These are different from the running and playing walks in that they wear leashes and we walk along a path that many other dogs frequent, so there is a lot to sniff!